Our Framework for Measuring Algorithmic Performance and Potential

 Scene momentum evaluates whether the ecosystem anchoring the artist is trending.
 Are reference artists within the cluster attracting new listeners?
 Is the broader scene trending upward?
 Are there adjacent audience clusters that create natural expansion pathways for the artist’s music?

 When scene-level growth is positive, structural conditions support expansion — a rising tide lifts all boats.
-When the niche is stagnant or declining, even strong audience and engagement signals may result in stabilization rather than sustained growth.
+An artist positioned within a trending streaming niche — for example, a mid-size Afrobeat/Amapiano artist — might find that even a limited audience opportunities translate into substantial streaming growth.
+When the niche is stagnant or declining, on the other hand, even strong audience and engagement signals may result in stabilization rather than sustained growth.

 Our catalog audit framework incorporates audience growth signals alongside artist-level performance metrics to ensure that investment decisions reflect not only current exposure, but also broader ecosystem dynamics.